-The Phenomenological Film Collective‘s first short film, illuminate, is a cinematic poem that evokes what it feels like to be in the LGBTQ closet.
-The short film is based on a research study by clinical psychology Ph.D. candidate Nisha Gupta, who conducted in-depth interviews with research participants about their lived experiences of being closeted about their sexual orientation.
-All imagery in the film is derived from participants’ metaphoric descriptions of what being in the closet felt like for them personally.
-Research findings suggest that the closet entails a traumatic loss of existential rights: the right to truth, freedom, love, hope, and power. “illuminate” uses symbolic cinematography to make visible the invisible psychic pain that the closet incites, to inspire LGBTQ people to keep fighting for our existential rights, and to instill compassion and hope among viewers.
+illuminate is a phenomenological short film that evokes the lived experience of being in the LGBTQ closet via sensual, poetic cinematography.
+We used a “cinematic-phenomenological research method” to produce this film, which entailed conducting in-depth interviews with five research participants about their lived experiences of being closeted about their non-heterosexual sexual orientations.
+All aspects of this film are derived from participants’ descriptions of what being in the closet felt like for them personally.
+Phenomenological research findings suggest that the LGBTQ closet is experienced as a traumatic loss of existential rights: the right to truth, freedom, love, hope, and power. “illuminate” uses symbolic cinematography to make visible the invisible psychic pain that the closet incites, to inspire LGBTQ people to keep fighting for our existential rights, and to instill compassion and hope among viewers.

-Please view illuminatethecloset.com for more information about the filmmaking process, the sociopolitical trauma of the closet, and the mental health impact of existential rights.
+Please visit illuminatethecloset.com for more information about the filmmaking process, the sociopolitical trauma of the closet, and the mental health impact of existential rights.

 Directed by Nisha Gupta.
 Cinematography by Joseph Carreno and Nisha Gupta.
 Acting by Orlando Davis (lead).
 Supporting cast: L.H.
 Gonzalez, Monisha Schwartz, Isaiah Noreiga, Lee Lytle, Jacob Wasson, Mary-Beth Grimaldi, Matt Rich, and Hakim Fontaine.
 Music by Lesley Flanigan.